melegati/EmpiricalStandards/docs/standards/InterviewStudies.md

 -   Lack of probability sampling, statistical generalizability or representativeness unless representative sampling was an explicit goal of the study.
 -   Failure to apply grounded theory or case study practices.
-A qualitative survey is not grounded theory or a case study.
+An interview study is not grounded theory or a case study.

 ## Notes

--   A qualitative survey generally has more interviews than a case study that triangulates across different kinds of data.
+-   An interview study generally has more interviews than a case study that triangulates across different kinds of data.

 ## Suggested Readings